ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 ---

-If you wan't to display only pokemons of a certain type, you would need to create a search "typeMask", lets say we wan't to display all the plant pokemon, it would be equal to "100".
+If you wanted to display only pokemons of a certain type, you would need to create a search "typeMask", let's say we want to display all the plant pokemon, it would be equal to "100".

-To display all those plant pokemon, for each pokemon you'll need to verifiy this equation :
+To display all of those plant pokemon, for each pokemon you'll need to verifiy this equation :

 - pokemon.typeMask AND 100 != 0